 Before you start to take it

-Some medicines may interact with betahistine.
+Some medicines and betahistine may interfere with each other.
 These include:

-- any anti-histamine medications, which are used to treat allergies and allergic reactions
+- any anti-histamine medications, used to treat allergies and allergic reactions

 Other medicines not listed above may also interact with betahistine.